Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/02_CPE.md

 and two compilers support OpenMP offload to the AMD GPUs, but again more about that later.

+[OpenACC](https://www.openacc.org/), the other directive-based model for GPU offloading, is only supported in the Cray Fortran compiler.
+There is no commitment of neither HPE Cray or AMD to extend that support to C/C++ or other compilers, even though there is work going on in the LLVM community and several compilers on the system are based on LLVM.

 The other important programming model for AMD GPUs is [HIP](https://github.com/rocm-developer-tools/hip), which is their alternative for the proprietary CUDA model.
 It does not support all CUDA features though (basically it is more CUDA 7 or 8 level) and there is also no equivalent to CUDA Fortran.

-[OpenACC](https://www.openacc.org/) is only supported in the Cray Fortran compiler.
-There is no commitment of neither HPE Cray or AMD to extend that support to C/C++ or other compilers, even though there is work going on in the LLVM community and several compilers on the system are based on LLVM.

 The commitment to OpenCL is very unclear, and this actually holds for other GPU vendors also.